 My second dish was Beef Satay – slices of marinated beef fried with sugar snap peas, jalapeno peppers and mung bean sprouts in aromatic, spicy peanut sauce.
 Served with jasmine rice, fresh coriander and cashews.
-This was my favorite dish of the whole lot.
-My boyfriend had the Sushi set which included –uramaki sake california 2 pcs, uramaki california 2 pcs, nigiri masu 1 pcs, hosomaki avocado 3 pcs, Futomaki BBQ sake and Philadelphia 3 pcs.
+This was my favourite dish of the whole lot.
+My boyfriend had the Sushi set which included –uramaki sake California 2 pcs, uramaki California 2 pcs, nigiri masu 1 pcs, hosomaki avocado 3 pcs, Futomaki BBQ sake and Philadelphia 3 pcs.
 I really wanted to taste a new cuisine I had never tasted before and this my first go at Vietnamese and I loved it.

 Overall I would rate this experience a 7.5 out of 10, as we had a 3-course meal, a starter, the main and a dessert all for a small price.
 I am already looking forward to the next restaurant week and will definitely try some more restaurants and see what they have to offer.